 In that post, I mentioned a few ways to plan your work so you were spending your available time on the highest priority tasks, however that post was based on the assumption that you had undisturbed time.
 Baby’s asleep, kids at school or pre-school, they’re in bed at night, etc. What do you do when you’ve got kids at home all day though?
 And by the time your kids are in bed, you’re a physical and mental wreck from dealing with them all day?
 That’s when you start doing your housework, yes?

 I’m fortunate in that my daughter is at school all day, so I have seven and a half hours of peaceful bliss, alone at home, able to work relatively undisturbed all day.
 Lest you think that I have no idea what it’s like for other mums though, let me tell you that I didn’t always have it this easy.
 When I started my first business – bookkeeping – I was working three days a week, running a business from home, studying and single mum to a three year old.
-So when I was at home, so also was my daughter.
+So when I was at home, so too was my daughter.
 Working around her taught me a lot, which I’m about to share with you.
+Let’s take a look at my favourite time management strategies for mums.

 1. Prioritise your work so you know what to work on first.
 As I mentioned in the previous post on Time Can’t be Managed, the most effective action you can take is to work on tasks of high importance.